hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-Before we import the data in our `books.json` file we are going to add a few field definitions to the schema to make sure the data is indexed and stored in the way that we want to.
+This time before we import the data in the `books.json` file we are going to add a few field definitions to the schema to make sure the data is indexed and stored in the way that we want to.

 ### Handling `_txts_en` fields